 1. Power - Turns the screen and wireless headphone transmitter for the selected Channel on or off.
-To hear
+To hear audio while the screen is closed, push the Power button to turn the headphone transmitter on.

-- audio while the screen is closed, press the Power button to turn the headphone transmitter on. - 2.
-Channel Selector Indicators When a button is pressed, the currently affected channel or channel button is illuminated momentarily. - 3.
+- 2. Channel Selector Indicators When a button is pushed, the currently affected channel or channel button is illuminated momentarily. - 3.
 Light Turns the remote control backlighting on or off.
 The remote backlighting turns off automatically after five seconds. - 4.
 Channel/Screen Selector Switch Indicates which channel is being controlled by the remote control.
 When the selector switch is in the Channel 1 position, the remote controls the functionality of headphone Channel 1 (left side of the screen).
 When the selector switch is in the Channel 2, position the remote controls the functionality of headphone Channel 2 (right side of the screen).

-- 5. ▶▶ In radio modes, press to seek the next tunable station.
-In disc modes, press and hold to fast forward through the current audio track or video chapter.
-In menu modes use to navigate in the menu. - 6. ▼ / Prev In radio modes, press to select to the previous station.
-In disc modes, press to advance to the start of the current or previous audio track or video chapter.
-In menu modes, use to navigate in the a DVD disc, to select a satellite audio channel from the Station list, or select playback modes (SCAN/ RANDOM for a CD).
+- 5. >> In radio modes, push to seek the next tunable station.
+In disc modes, push and hold to fast forward through the current audio track or video chapter.
+In menu modes use to navigate in the menu. - 6. ▼ / Prev In radio modes, push to select to the previous station.
+In disc modes, push to advance to the start of the current or previous audio track or video chapter.
+In menu modes, use to navigate in the menu. - 7.
+POP UP/MENU push to return to the main menu of a DVD disc, or select playback modes (SCAN/RANDOM for a CD). - 8. ► / || (Play/Pause) Begin/resume or pause disc play. - 9.
+(Stop) Stops disc play.